leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

 <a href="../list-of-courses">Back to List of Courses</a>
 <p>
-This form allows you to provide information about offers of courses, training, and certification on web accessibility.
-Offers providers can use this form to add update information about their offers.
+This form allows you to provide information about courses, training, and certification on web accessibility.
+If you wish to update a previously updated resource, please, upload the file provided when first submiting through this link.
 </p>
 <p>We'd like to display as many offers as we can, we welcome you to submit yours using this form.</p>
-<p><em>Note: <abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific offer providers.
-Inclusion of offers in this list does not indicate endorsement by W3C.
-Offers and search criteria are listed with no quality rating.
+<p><em>Note: <abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific providers.
+Resources are listed with no quality rating.
 All information will be publicly available as this page generates a Pull Request on our GitHub repository.</em></p>

 <form id="form-submit-an-offer">